antzGames/gdx-ode4j-examples/README.md

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 My modified ode4j [source code](https://github.com/antzGames/ode4j-GTW-Compatible-libGDX/tree/master/core/src/main/java/org/ode4j) is included in this repo.
 Currently no work has been done to make and publish this as a library.
-Still to experiemental for that.
+Still too experiemental for that.
+Once I have used this in a few game JAMS, I might make a library out of it.

 ## Platforms